 While some positions require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
 Many skilled professionals will need to register with the appropriate regulatory body before being allowed to work legally in Australia.

 Applying for a job in Australia has changed dramatically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have brought immediacy to the job searching process as never before.
 Job candidates can now have their job application in front of a recruiter virtually seconds after a fruitful telephone discussion.

 Online job search resources are expanding quickly.
 With the high level of Internet usage in Australia, the Internet is now the best place to access employment information.
 However, it is always best to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-In the effective Australia job search, you should complement online job search by methods that are more traditional because jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
+In an effective Australian job search, you should complement online job search by methods that are more traditional because jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of the jobs filled are not advertised and are filled through referrals, or obtained using a direct approach by job seekers through networking.
-We refer to this as the "hidden job market" and it is a very important aspect in the job search process.
+We refer to this as the "hidden job market" and it is a very important aspect of the job search process.

 In Australia job search, quite often, it is not what you know but whom you know